Back to Health News & Stories

 Are you going into your workout with the right fuel to power you through pushups, long runs, or cardio?
 Learn how to nourish your body so you can crush your workout goals.

 You go into your workout with the right clothes, sneakers, and attitude.
-But are you going into it with the right fuel to help you power through pushups or push the calorie burn of your cardio?
+But are you going into it with the right fuel to help you power through pushups or crank up your calorie burn during cardio?

 To get the most benefit from your workout, you need to eat the right kinds of food before exercise and refuel well afterward.
 Knowing how to nourish your body before, during, and after exercise will help you crush your workout goals.

-What and when to eat before a workout
+Before your workout: What and when to eat

 Healthy carbohydrates (carbs) from whole grains like oatmeal or cold cereals, rice, pasta, beans or starchy vegetables provide long-lasting energy that will help you to get the most from your workouts.
 Lean protein like chicken, low-fat dairy products, and eggs also are good sources of pre-workout fuel.

 Avoid eating sugary or salty snack foods to boost your energy before a workout—they just add unnecessary calories that could delay your ability to achieve your exercise goals.
 Instead, utilize the meals you’re already eating to get the workout fuel you need.
-Also, stick with healthy food for nutrients since dietary supplements aren’t as beneficial as good nutrition.
+Also, stick with healthy food for your daily dose of nutrients since dietary supplements aren’t as beneficial as good nutrition.

-Be mindful of the timing and frequency of your meals and snacks to make sure you’re not feeling too full or too hungry during your workouts.
+Be mindful of the timing and frequency of your eating to make sure you’re not feeling too full or too hungry during your workouts.
 Eat a small, well-balanced meal every 3 to 4 hours throughout the day to keep your energy levels high.
 Also, keep your energy up by staying hydrated and drinking plenty of plain water throughout the day.

 Should I eat during a workout?

-If your workout is shorter than 60 minutes, you don’t need to eat during it.
+If your workout is shorter than 60 minutes, you don’t need to eat while you work out.
 Just drink water to stay hydrated.

 If you’re doing an intense workout that’s longer than 60 minutes, drink a sports drink to replace lost electrolytes.
 During a long run, for example, try boosting your energy by eating something that your body can process quickly, such as: